melvincarvalho/vocab/README.md

   [Live Demo](http://melvincarvalho.github.io/vocab/)

 While the english czech language pair was used as default any word file could be used for vocabulary testing.

+## Linked Data Notifications

+[Linked Data notifications](https://linkedresearch.org/ldn/) is a spec that allows you to send a notification to a user's inbox.
+In this case we will send a summary of the score you got memorizing a selection of words.
+The inbox is found using the [discovery](https://linkedresearch.org/ldn/#discovery) section in the spec and an HTTP POST of the [following](https://gist.github.com/melvincarvalho/e468c73c6c397f4ccc89046b68b03a8f) type is sent to that inbox for further processing.

 ## Summary